Ericsson/dataplanebook/src/threading/threading.rst

-In :ref:`the example <Deployment Example Diagram>`, the two cores used for control threads are also used by a processor-intensive, but not nessarily very latency-sensitive, multithreaded control plane application.
+In :ref:`the example <Deployment Example Diagram>`, the two cores used for control threads are also used by a processor-intensive, but not necessarily very latency-sensitive, multithreaded control plane application.

 Had the control plane application been latency sensitive, it could